Is There a True Successor to the Porsche 928 Today?

 Modern Contenders: Which Cars Come Close?

-Aston Martin DB12: A luxurious yet powerful GT
+Aston Martin DB12: a luxurious and powerful GT

 Aston Martin DB12